satansdeer/satansdeer.github.com/_posts/2017-09-28-magical-mystery-guide-for-async-await-in-javascript.markdown

 });
 ```

 Doesn't look very good, right?
 A lot of nesting, also you have to handle errors separately in every callback and it's kinda error prone.
-You might forget to add a return statement after you've handled an error, or do other silly mistake.
+You might forget to add a return statement after you've handled an error, or do another silly mistake.

 Can we improve this?